confluentinc/ksql/docs/syntax-reference.rst

 **Description**

 Drops an existing stream.
-If WITH TOPIC clause is present, delete the corresponding topic in kafka and if the topic format is AVRO, delete the corresponding avro schema too.
+If DELETE TOPIC clause is present, the corresponding topic in kafka will be marked for deletion and if the topic format is AVRO, delete the corresponding avro schema too.
+Note that the topic deletion is asynchronous and actual removal from brokers may take some time to complete.

 .. _drop-table: